 Perfectly festive red and green mix-ins add the excitement here, but if cranberries and pistachios are not your favorites, don’t be afraid to stray into more diverse ingredient pools.
 Dried cherries, strawberries, or raspberries would be alternatives that still keep the color theme, and of course the options are endless for other hues.

-1 Tablespoon Non-Dairy Margarine or Coconut Oil, Melted
+- 1 Tablespoon Vegan Butter or Coconut Oil, Melted

 - 1 Cup Light Corn Syrup or Light Agave Nectar

 - Pour the cereal, cranberries, pistachios, and half of the white chocolate chips into a very large bowl and set it aside, but keep it near the stove for easy access.